Last update June 23, 2025

 Alternatives

-• Rituximab (Safe substance and/or breastfeeding is the best option.)
+• Rituximab (Safe product and/or breastfeeding is the best option.)

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.